 Frequently bought together

 With Oak being a hardwood it is a naturally dense timber, meaning your new railway sleepers do not require treating with a preservative, however, you can oil or stain to suit your needs and preferences.
-If you decide to leave the oak untreated then it will silver beautifully with age.
+If you decide to leave the hardwood railway sleepers untreated then the oak will silver beautifully with age, creating incredible rustic sleepers.

 These are a truly stunning product which will enhance areas that accomodate them.